rfl-urbaniak/LegalProbabilismBNs/index.md

 - If you prefer to look at the code with some explanation of what's going on and why, read on, feel free to skip the last section.

-- If you're interested in a few words of a more theoretical explanation, read the last  section.
+- If you're interested in a few words of a more theoretical explanation, read the last  section with mathy details first.

 ### Recommended readings